mdw1982/MJournal/README.md

 QUIRKS AND SHANANEGANS
 -------------------------
--	UPDATE ENTRY CLOSES PROGRAM: *RESOLVED*
+*	UPDATE ENTRY CLOSES PROGRAM: *RESOLVED*
-  -	RIGHT CLICK COPY, PASTE, SELECT AND SELECT ALL: There isn't any.
+  *	RIGHT CLICK COPY, PASTE, SELECT AND SELECT ALL: There isn't any.
 Not yet anyway...
 I've been working hard on getting all the wrinkles smoothed out before tackling that feature, but it's coming.
 Its one of those things that sounds like it should be easy, but its not.
 I mean, C'mon...
 I've only been programming in Python for 3 months and I have a lot more to learn.
-         - 10.29.22 Version: 0.7.7.4 - functionality added. after testing cut was removed - at least for now.
+  * 10.29.22 Version: 0.7.7.4 - functionality added. after testing cut was removed - at least for now.
 It had a nasty habit of removing everything. sometimes even when you actually had something selected.
 That being said, selecting with the mouse and then using the keyboard command CTRL+x to cut selected text works normally.
-- CUSTOMIZABLE FONT SUPPORT: 10.22.22 - this is under review and consideration.
+* CUSTOMIZABLE FONT SUPPORT: 10.22.22 - this is under review and consideration.
 If you're running this on Linux, then defaults will be obvious.
 However it is possible to make use of MS Windows fonts by installing MS TrueType fonts on your linux system.
 If you're running this one windows... well, not sure yet since I've yet dont enough testing on the Windows platform.
 I've got this on my TODO list for MJournal.
 That being said, if the fonts don't exist on your system choosing them from program settings - once the settings are available - will not make them appear.
 My main focus for now is making the program stable and usable.
 The default fonts are generic in nature.
+  * Its worth menionion that for this to work the fonts have to be installed on your system already.
+For Linux users if you want TTF windows font support you'll need to load the ttf-mscore-font package if it's available for your distribution.
+For windows users it's a non-issue.
+At any rate choosing your defaultn font for the program isn't even part of the setting menu yet.
+But its coming.

 CHANGE LOG
 ---------------------------